How to Fix a Dripping Tap

 • Disc tap: This tap comes with disc ceramics for controlling water flow, which is achieved by manipulating and aligning the discs via the handle.

 Other tap types include a mixer tap, which is a single unit with two handles for hot and cold water.
 You can also opt for a monobloc tap, which has a single handle that turns either direction to control the water temperature.
-These types are based on the design as uses, disc, ball, cartridge, or compression mechanisms.
+These types are based on the design and use disc, ball, cartridge, or compression mechanisms.

 How to Fix a Dripping Tap Guide